AdityaND2005/Zerodha-Clone/README.md

 # Zerodha-Clone
-This is a simple Zerodha clone made using HTML and CSS.
+This is a simple Zerodha clone made using HTML.

 See the live preview at: https://adityand2005.github.io/Zerodha-Clone/